 - 3.42 Progressive mandating of mortgages occurred across WA, VIC, NSW and SA over an 18 month period between August and 2016 and February 2018.
 This drove take up (shown below) to around 40% in these jurisdictions.
 QLD take up also rose with a lag, possibly due to nationally operating lenders also switching processes in QLD for consistency within their operations. - 3.43 Take up of mortgages in VIC, NSW and WA continued to grow from around 40% to between 80% and 98% in line with their mandate driven transfers take up.
-In SA and QLD (where transfers are not mandated) mortgage take up has plateaued just above 40% and 30% respectively.
+In SA and QLD (where transfers are not mandated) mortgage take up growth is low and, if this continues, it may be several years before their take up approaches 100%.